karalabe/hid/README.md

 Devices (HID).
 It is an alternative package to [`gousb`](https://github.com/karalabe/gousb) for use cases where devices support this ligher mode of operation (e.g. input devices, hardware crypto wallets).

-The package wraps [`hidapi`](https://github.com/signal11/hidapi) for accessing OS specific USB HID APIs directly instead of using low level USB constructs, which might have permission issues on some platforms.
+The package wraps [`hidapi`](https://github.com/libusb/hidapi) for accessing OS specific USB HID APIs directly instead of using low level USB constructs, which might have permission issues on some platforms.
-On Linux the package also wraps [`libusb`](https://github.com/libusb/libusb).
-Both of these dependencies are vendored directly into the repository and wrapped using CGO, making the `hid` package self-contained and go-gettable.
+The `hidapi` dependency is vendored directly into the repository and wrapped using CGO, making the `hid` package self-contained and go-gettable.

 Supported platforms at the moment are Linux, macOS and Windows (exclude constraints are also specified for Android and iOS to allow smoother vendoring into cross platform projects).

+## Dependencies

+On linux, the 'libudev' package is required for building.

+On Ubuntu:

+	apt install libhidapi-dev

+On Fedora:

+	dnf install systemd-devel

 ## Cross-compiling